tensorflow/tensorflow/tensorflow/docs_src/community/roadmap.md

   high-performance model development.

 #### Contrib:
-* Deprecation notices added to parts of tf.contrib where preferred implementations exist outside of tf.contrib.
+* Deprecate parts of tf.contrib where preferred implementations exist outside of tf.contrib.
-* As much as possible, large projects inside tf.contrib moved to separate repositories.
+* As much as possible, move large projects inside tf.contrib to separate repositories.
 * The tf.contrib module will eventually be discontinued in its current form, experimental development will in future happen in other repositories.